kevin-j-wang/LocalRAG/web-app/README.md

-# Elasticsearch Search Tutorial

-This directory contains a starter Flask project used in the Search tutorial.
+This project uses opensearch now